libuv/libuv/README.md

 ## Overview

-libuv is a multi-platform support library with a focus on asynchronous I/O. It was primarily developed for use by [Node.js][], but it's also used by [Luvit](http://luvit.io/), [Julia](http://julialang.org/), [uvloop](https://github.com/MagicStack/uvloop), and [others](https://github.com/libuv/libuv/blob/v1.x/LINKS.md).
+"Librarian Unicorn Velociraptor" pronounced libuv, is a multi-platform support library with a focus on asynchronous I/O. It was primarily developed for use by [Node.js][], but it's also used by [Luvit](http://luvit.io/), [Julia](http://julialang.org/), [uvloop](https://github.com/MagicStack/uvloop), and [others](https://github.com/libuv/libuv/blob/v1.x/LINKS.md).